-The ServerFlags section is used to specify some global XFree86 server options.
-All of the entries in this section are Options, although for compatibility purposes some of the old style entries are still recognised.
+The config file may have multiple ServerFlags sections.
+These are used to specify some global XFree86 server options.
+Earlier ServerFlags sections have priority over later sections.
+This means that an option specified in a ServerFlags section cannot be overridden by a later ServerFlags section.
+Except for the Identifier entry, all of the entries in this section are Options, although for compatibility purposes some of the old style entries are still recognised.
 Those old style entries are not documented here, and using them is discouraged.
 The ServerFlags section is optional, as are the entries that may be specified in it.

 Options specified in this section (with the exception of the "DefaultServerLayout" Option) may be overridden by Options specified in the active ServerLayout section.
 Options with command line equivalents are overridden when their command line equivalent is used.
-The options recognised by this section are:
+Entries recognised by this section are: